 The FDA action adds credibility to the belief that Chantix … Read the rest

 New York City’s final 2007 traffic fatality data, released on January 28, 2008, shows that fatalities from motor vehicle accidents in New York City have dropped to the lowest level since records started being kept in 1910: 271 traffic fatalities citywide, down more than 30% since 2001.

 There were also an all-time low 136 pedestrian deaths last year-13% fewer than previous lows in both 2004 and 2005.
 Since 1990 pedestrian fatalities in NYC have decreased by 62%.
 Prior to 1950, pedestrians accounted for of all traffic fatalities.
 Since then, the percentage has decreased to only .

 NYC Fatal Accident History … Read the rest

 New York’s legislative leaders, at the request of Attorney General Andrew M. Cuomo, have introduced a new and comprehensive bill known as the Electronic Security and Targeting of Online Predators Act (e-STOP) that establishes vital protections against sexual predators so that users of the Internet can more safely surf the Web.

-e-STOP would require sex offenders to register their email … Read the rest
+According to the … Read the rest

 Subpoenas were issued to Myspace by a federal grand jury last month.
 The subpoenas issued are connected to the suicide of Megan Meier, a 13-year-old girl from Missouri.
 Megan’s suicide is linked to Lori Drew, Drew’s teenage daughter and Ashley Grills, Drew’s former employee who set up a fake online account under the social networking site, MySpace.